-- A DSA or DSA update is required for any financing request under the PRGT (augmentation or new arrangement) if it (i) involves exceptional access to concessional resources; or (ii) brings total access, i.e. cumulative disbursements, under all concessional facilities to more than 80 percent of quota, based on cumulative past and future scheduled disbursements in any 24-month period, specifically (a) any actual disbursements under the RCF, ECF, ESF, and past SCF arrangements at the time they became available (i.e., the date of the Board decision), (b) any disbursements to date that became available under the current SCF arrangement, irrespective of whether they have been drawn or not, and (c) any future scheduled disbursements under the SCF; or (iii) involves a member country with a high risk of debt distress or in debt distress.
-A DSA update can be prepared unilaterally by Fund staff drawing on a prior full joint Fund-Bank DSA as long as a joint DSA was prepared recently and the analysis would not result in a change of the risk of debt distress rating. - An early informal Board meeting is required if a financing request under the PRGT (augmentation or a new arrangement) would (i) involve exceptional access to concessional financing or (ii) bring total access, i.e. cumulative disbursements, under all concessional facilities to more than 180 percent of quota, based on cumulative past and future scheduled disbursements in any 36-month period, specifically (a) any actual disbursements under the RCF, ECF, ESF, and past SCF arrangements at the time they became available (i.e., the date of the Board decision), (b) any disbursements to date that became available under the current SCF arrangement, irrespective of whether they have been drawn or not, and (c) any future scheduled disbursements under the SCF.
+- A DSA is required for any financing request under the PRGT (augmentation or new arrangement) if it (i) involves exceptional access to concessional resources; (ii) brings total access, i.e., cumulative disbursements, under all concessional facilities to more than 60 percent of quota, based on cumulative past and future scheduled disbursements in any 24-month period, specifically (a) any actual disbursements under the RCF, ECF, ESF, and past SCF arrangements at the time they became available (i.e., the date of the Board decision), (b) any disbursements to date that became available under the current SCF arrangement, irrespective of whether they have been drawn or not, and (c) any future scheduled disbursements under the SCF; or (iii) involves a member country with a high risk of debt distress or in debt distress.
+All DSAs (full and updates) should be prepared jointly by Fund and Bank staff and must be submitted to both the IMF and IDA's Executive Boards (be it for discussion or for information). - An early informal Board meeting is required if a financing request under the PRGT (augmentation or a new arrangement) would (i) involve exceptional access to concessional financing or (ii) bring total access, i.e., cumulative disbursements, under all concessional facilities to more than 135 percent of quota, based on cumulative past and future scheduled disbursements in any 36-month period, specifically (a) any actual disbursements under the RCF, ECF, ESF, and past SCF arrangements at the time they became available (i.e., the date of the Board decision), (b) any disbursements to date that became available under the current SCF arrangement, irrespective of whether they have been drawn or not, and (c) any future scheduled disbursements under the SCF.
 Information to the Board would typically be in a two to three page note that would include (i) the factors underlying the large balance of payments need, taking into account financing from donors, (ii) a brief summary of the main policy measures and macroeconomic framework, (iii) the expected strength of the program and capacity to repay the Fund, (iv) an analysis of debt vulnerabilities, reflecting all projected debt financing, including from the Fund, (v) a reference to the impact on the Fund's concessional resources (drawing on the latest available paper on concessional resources), (vi) the likely timetable for discussion with the authorities, and (vii) a selected indicators table and, if possible, the standard DSA charts.
-The meeting should take place before staff reaches understandings, ad referendum, with the authorities. - In addition, staff would provide early notice to the Board, for instance in an informal country matters session, of upcoming arrangement requests or augmentations where the envisaged financing commitment, in absolute terms, would have a large impact on the Fund's overall concessional resources. - As an exception to these procedures, new financing requests of 10 percent or less of quota do not trigger either the need for a DSA update or a Board briefing.
+The meeting should take place before staff reaches understandings, ad referendum, with the authorities. - In addition, staff would provide early notice to the Board, for instance in an informal country matters session, of upcoming arrangement requests or augmentations where the envisaged financing commitment, in absolute terms, would have a large impact on the Fund's overall concessional resources.